-- Minimize opening the door by using a a timer and the interior oven light. - Use the bakeware recommended in the recipe. - Store the broiler pan(s) outside the oven.
-An extra pan without food, affects the browning and cooking. - The type of pan used affects the browning.
-For tender, golden brown crusts, use light non-stick/anodized or shiny metal pans.
-For brown crisp crusts, use dark non-stick/anodized or dark, dull metal pans or glass bakeware.
+- · Minimize opening the door: - Use a minute timer. - Use the interior oven light. - Use the rack position recommended by the recipe. - Use the bakeware recommended by the recipe. - Store the broiler pan(s) outside the oven.
+An extra pan without food, affects the browning and cooking. - The type of pan used affects the browning: - For tender, golden brown crusts, use light non-stick/anodized or shiny metal pans. - For brown crisp crusts, use dark non-stick/ anodized or dark, dull metal pans or glass bakeware.
 These may require lowering the bake temperature 25°F (14°C).